Barryq93/db2Prom/README.md

 - Updated `README.md` to reflect changes, installation instructions, and usage guidelines specific to `db2Prom`.
 - Added comprehensive examples and outputs to demonstrate usage scenarios, including Docker setup and metric visualization.

+Grateful to [arapozojr](https://github.com/arapozojr) for their initial work on `db2dexpo`, which served as the foundation for this project.

 ## Running Locally

 To run db2Prom locally, follow these steps: